 Writer & Legislative Analyst

-Thanks to the dramatic growth in both mass incarceration and occupational licensing, millions of ex-offenders are barred from following the career path of their choice.
+Thanks to the dramatic growth in both mass incarceration and occupational licensing, millions of Americans with criminal records are barred from following the career path of their choice.

 A 2017 study estimated that more than 19 million Americans, or 8% of all adults, had a felony conviction in 2010.
 That figure represents a tenfold increase from 1950 and has likely risen since.
 The study further estimated that roughly one in seven men and a staggering one in three African American men had been convicted of a felony.
 But those numbers are limited to felonies.
 Once misdemeanor convictions and arrest records are added in, the number of Americans with a criminal record of some kind soars to well over 70 million.